 If so, this may suggest, nevertheless, an effective cancer treatment, through which, MG with ascorbate could be directed to induce that architecture.
 This would be by chemically engaging particular regions of the chromosomal proteins of carcinogenic cells.
 Yet, due to various factors, such as accumulating in high concentrations, MG without ascorbate may enable, through creating force-induced distortions, the generation of chromosomal configurations that promotes carcinogenesis.
 Depending on conditions, such as MG concentrations and the presence of ascorbate, MG can either be an inhibitor of carcinogenesis or its source.
 Further experimentation should better define those non-deleterious, beneficial conditions.

 With respect to the generation of functional and dysfunctional chromosomal configurations, and their respective force arrangements, the concentration of MG with and without ascorbate in cells may thus also have a bearing on which chromosomal configuration arises.
 If ascorbate were added to the breast tumor cells in culture, would this result in further chromosomal configurational changes in those cells, leading to such cells becoming non-carcinogenic?
 This would be worth investigating.
 More inclusively, the question is what can repeatedly occur in an in vivo context as opposed to an in vitro situation regarding the effects of MG in certain non-toxic concentrations with and without ascorbate.
 Relevantly, genotype does play a role in MG effectiveness [3,4].
 This issue of genotype should also be considered in evaluating MG’s usefulness, especially in determining which concentrations of MG are not toxic.
 Nevertheless, the adhesive and cohesive forces, arising through MGascorbate mediated electron movements in proteins, and between proteins, and the related involvement of MG in establishing adhesive cross-linkages or bonds, would appear to be, in critical degrees, a significant dynamic in stabilizing and completing an organism in a non-distorting manner, with relevance to preventing carcinogenesis.
 As illustrated through the investigations in plant tissue culture, specific, low concentrations of MG with ascorbate would appear to be an important avenue towards the reversal of various types of carcinogenic processes.
-In various organisms, the range of those specific, beneficial concentrations, including that of ascorbate, could be determined exactly through in vitro experiments and in
+In various organisms, the range of those specific, beneficial concentrations, including that of ascorbate, could be determined exactly through in vitro experiments and in vivo trials.

 Conclusion: Cancer Treatment is Viewed from a Higher, Heuristic Perspective